AirPR/airpr-code-jam/README.md

 # Submitting:
 Email codejam@airpr.com with a zip file containing your program file(s) and a build script to compile your code if necessary.
 To run your code, we will first call `./build.sh` and then `cat inputfile | ./codejam > outputfile`.

-We will execute your code in a docker (https://www.docker.com/) environment, running on Ubuntu 14.04
+We will execute your code on Ubuntu 14.04

 Example layout:
   ./README.txt